 Located in a district that the Spanish called La Junta de los Ríos, this region had been inhabited since the Paleo-Indian Period from 8,000 to 6,500 B.C.
 These hunter-gathers survived on small game and edible plants in the region.
-By 1500 B.C., the area was first known to have been inhabited by corn farmers of the Cochise culture and by 700 A.D. many of the region’s Indians had begun to adopt more sedentary lifestyles.
+By 1500 B.C., the area was known to have been inhabited by corn farmers of the Cochise culture and by 700 A.D. many of the region’s Indians had begun to adopt more sedentary lifestyles.
 Influenced by pre-Puebloan cultures like the Mogollon and the Anasazi, the people of La Junta eventually began to use pottery, live in jacal dwellings, and form extensive trade networks.
 The area was perfect for settlement due to its abundant water, fertile farmland, and bountiful game, and was located on an ancient and heavily traveled north-south trade route.

 By the time the Spanish first came to the region in 1535, it was inhabited by the Patarabueye and Jumano people.
 At that time, Spanish explorer Cabeza de Vaca and three companions, who had survived the failed Panfilo de Narvaez expedition, traveled through the region.
 The first non-Indians to see the area, they discovered a number of villages that varied in size, from small clusters of a few families to one that was called home to over 1,000 residents and displayed a complex political structure.
 These people lived in single-story, flat-roofed pit houses of adobe construction and raised large crops of corn, beans, squash, pumpkins, and melons.